Rubology/encoded_token/EXAMPLE.md

 4. We've set our environment variable: `ENCODED_TOKEN_SEED="12345"`
 5. Our link route is: `get '/password_rollbacks/:token', to: 'password_rollbacks#show'`.
 6. Our reset route is: `patch '/password_rollbacks/:token', to: 'password_rollbacks#update'`
-7. To improve security we don't want to use our user's id in the token.
+7. To improve security we don't want our user's id to appear in the token.
-8. To conserve memory usage we don't want the token and expiry time within our User model.
+8. To conserve memory usage we don't want to store the token and expiry time within our User model.

 _Note: We won't cover every line of code, only those where EncodedToken are relevant._